open-ephys/next-gen-system/Specification.md

 - A digital interface connecting to high density CMOS probes.

-To implement a system based on new type of probe, only two or three components need to be designed:
+To add a new type of probe to an existing open instruments system, only two or three components need to be designed:

-  1. A hardware interface that connects directly to FPGA pins trough a standardized high-speed digital interconnect via generic 68-pin VHDCI connectors and cables (which are connected to the FPGA boards via FMC connectors and an intermediate DIO board as mechanical interconnect).
+  1. A hardware interface that connects directly to FPGA pins through a standardized high-speed digital interconnect via generic 68-pin VHDCI connectors and cables (which are connected to the FPGA boards via FMC connectors and an intermediate DIO board as mechanical interconnect).